marcengeler/Car_Tracking_P5/writeup.md

 * Nonlinear SVC: 0.0060 seconds
 * Keras: 0.0110 seconds

 As we can see the linear SVC is the fastest algorithm, but has some shortcomings in accuracy.
-That's why for the final implementation I sticked with the Linear SVC, because it shows a good performance and a high accuracy.
+That's why for the final implementation I sticked with the Noninear SVC, because it shows a good performance and a high accuracy.

 ## Sliding Window on Images